Warm Place. Cool Shul.

 Who is the farmer?

 Lancaster Farm Fresh Cooperative (LFFC) serves the Lancaster and Philadelphia metropolitan regions through wholesale food service and community supported agriculture.
 When you join the CSA, you will receive 25 weeks of freshly harvested, certified organic produce from May to October.
-Lancaster Farm Fresh Cooperative is a nonprofit organic farmers cooperative of 64 farmers in Lancaster County Pennsylvania.
-They focus on creating healthy high quality foods from highly maintained and enriched soils on their small scale family farms.
+Lancaster Farm Fresh Cooperative is a nonprofit organic farmers cooperative of 64 farmers in Lancaster County, Pennsylvania.
+They focus on creating healthy, high quality foods from highly maintained and enriched soils on their small scale family farms.
 CSA members commit to support LFFC farmers for the entire growing season by paying for their share of the harvest in the winter and early spring.
-The farmers are able to purchase supplies in the winter and start their crops in early spring, they repay the shareholders in fresh, organic, seasonal produce.
+The farmers are able to purchase supplies in the winter and start their crops in early spring, and they repay the shareholders with fresh, organic, seasonal produce.
 CSA enables you to keep local sustainable farms and local food safe for future generations.
 It’s a great legacy.

 Cost: Buying organic food, especially from specialty organic markets, can be expensive.
 The price of CSA membership is competitive with and often cheaper than organic food prices at local grocery stores and even farmer’s markets.
 In addition, CSA’s can provide reduced-price shares for low-income people in their community.

 Community: Your CSA distribution site can become an important social gathering place.
-Week after week, members get to know each other, share food ideas, and chat about their lives-exchanges that are far less likely to occur in regular supermarkets.
+Week after week, members get to know each other, share food ideas, and chat about their lives - exchanges that are far less likely to occur in regular supermarkets.
 The CSA also organizes field trips and activities that serve as further anchors for positive community building.

 Education: Through active participation in a CSA, members are exposed to issues that affect agriculture in general and their produce in particular.
 In addition, CSA’s often organize lectures, events, and cooking demonstrations to further educate their members on topics related to organic food, local agriculture, etc.

 Adath Israel will host the weekly CSA produce distribution.
-But, Adath Israel is much more than a weekly unloading dock for vegetables!
+But Adath Israel is much more than a weekly unloading dock for vegetables!
 It provides structural and administrative support for the CSA and will also be an important partner in education.

 Innovation: Hazon’s CSA offers Adath the opportunity to be viewed in a whole new way – not only as a place of prayer or culture, but as a weekly home for the local, organic foods movement.
 It also offers new educational possibilities – a beit midrash around food-related texts, local-food Shabbat dinners, innovative holiday programming around Shavuot and Sukkot, and a platform for a range of new programs from cooking classes to farm visits and more.

-Recognition: In 2010, all of Hazon’s 38 Institutional Partners in the US received significant press in their local Jewish papers for their involvement a CSA.
+Recognition: In 2010, all of Hazon’s 38 Institutional Partners in the US received significant press in their local Jewish papers for their involvement in a CSA.

 Members: Because the CSA will market both within and outside of Adath Israel’s membership, it may draw in people who wouldn’t necessarily come in to the synagogue otherwise.
 Several of Hazon’s sites have reported members joining the synagogue or JCC as a result of their involvement with the CSA.
 The weekly pickups can become an important social gathering place.
-Week after week, members get to know each other, share food ideas, and chat about their lives-exchange.
+Week after week, members get to know each other, share food ideas, and chat about their lives.

 Partnership with Hazon: Through a CSA partnership, Adath has the opportunity to partner with Hazon in a variety of ways.
 Many synagogues and JCC’s send representatives to Hazon’s Food Conference, Bike Rides and Hikes.
 In addition, Hazon can offer scholars-in-residence and other specially-designed educational programs for us.

-Is it better to buy local produce than organic produce?
+is it better to buy local produce than organic produce?